-We expect that we will require significant additional capital to continue to execute our business plan and advance our research and development efforts.
+We require significant additional capital to continue to execute our business plan and advance our research and development efforts.
 To the extent that we raise additional capital through the issuance of additional equity securities and through the exercise of outstanding warrants, our stockholders may experience substantial dilution.
 We may sell shares of our common stock in one or more transactions at prices that may be at a discount to the then-current market value of our common stock and on such other terms and conditions as we may determine from time to time.
 Any such transaction could result in substantial dilution of our existing stockholders.
 If we sell shares of our common stock in more than one transaction, stockholders who purchase our common stock may be materially diluted by subsequent sales.
 Such sales could also cause a drop in the market price of our common stock.
-As of June 3, 2008, we had 96,693,377 shares of common stock issued and outstanding.
+As of January 20, 2009, we had 101,694,418 shares of common stock issued and outstanding.

-We have a universal shelf registration statement on Form S-3 (File No. 333-128929), filed with the SEC on October 11, 2005, for the proposed offering from time to time of up to \$100 million of our debt or equity securities, of which \$24.8 million is remaining.
+We have a universal shelf registration statement on Form S-3 (File No. 333-151654), filed with the SEC on June 13, 2008, for the proposed offering from time to time of up to \$150 million of the Company's securities, including common stock, preferred stock, varying forms of debt and warrant securities, or any combination of the foregoing.
 We may issue securities pursuant to this shelf registration statement from time to time in response to market conditions or other circumstances on terms and conditions that will be determined at such time.

-Additionally, there are (i) 375,000 shares of our common stock that are currently reserved for issuance with respect to the Class B Investor Warrant, (ii) approximately 5.2 million shares of our common stock that are currently reserved for issuance under the 2006 CEFF, including 490,000 shares reserved for issuance with respect to the Class C Investor Warrant issued to Kingsbridge in connection with the 2006 CEFF, and (iii) approximately 19.33 million shares of our common stock that are currently reserved for issuance under the new 2008 CEFF with Kingsbridge dated May 22, 2008, and 825,000 shares of our common stock reserved for issuance with respect to the Warrant that we issued to Kingsbridge in connection with the new 2008 CEFF.
+Additionally, there are (i) 375,000 shares of our common stock that are currently reserved for issuance with respect to the Class B Investor Warrant, (ii) approximately 4.5 million shares of our common stock that are currently reserved for issuance under the 2006 CEFF and 490,000 shares reserved for issuance with respect to the Class C Investor Warrant issued to Kingsbridge in connection with the 2006 CEFF, (iii) approximately 16.1 million shares of our common stock that are currently reserved for issuance under the May 2008 CEFF with Kingsbridge dated May 22, 2008 and 825,000 shares of our common stock reserved for issuance with respect to the Warrant that we issued to Kingsbridge in connection with the May 2008 CEFF, and (iv) 15.0 million shares of our common stock that are currently reserved for issuance under the New CEFF with Kingsbridge dated December 12, 2008, and 675,000 shares of our common stock reserved for issuance with respect to the Warrant that we issued to Kingsbridge in connection with the New CEFF.
 See "Risk Factors: Our Committed Equity Financing Facility may have a dilutive impact on our stockholders."